 All of my TV appearances with Annie were so exciting because it was a new experience for me.
 I hadn’t even done my first show when Tonight at the London Palladium was recorded, so I was extremely nervous!
 I’d never done it with the dog, or even on stage, but it went really well.
 Bradley Walsh was hosting it, and he was so lovely to me, made me feel comfortable and took away my nerves.
 I absolutely loved it.

 The Royal Variety Show was lovely because I got to do it with all my orphan friends.
 The actual night was scary because it was the night of the terrorist scare at Oxford Circus.
 We were all at the theatre and my parents were waiting, and after, my mum told me that everyone was shouting and running.
 It was horrible, and it meant the whole show was delayed, which added more pressure, but luckily, it went really well.

-How did it feel performing in front of Prince William and Kate, Duchess of Cambridge and did you have chance to meet them afterwards?
+How did it feel performing for Prince William and Kate, Duchess of Cambridge and did you get chance to meet them afterwards?

 I did meet Prince William and Kate.
 I was the only one that stayed as all my orphan friends had gone home.
 Prince William shook my hand and congratulated me – I was so starstruck!
 Kate was really lovely, she came over and asked about my experience as Annie, how old I was and how long I’d been in the acting career.